DESOXY: Society and culture

+Legal status

+United States

 In 1970 the Controlled Substances Act placed mescaline into Schedule I in the United States.
 It is similarly controlled in other nations.
 Depending on whether or not it is intended for human consumption, 4-desoxymescaline could be considered an analogue of mescaline, under the Federal Analogue Act and similar bills in other countries, making it illegal to manufacture, buy, possess, or distribute without a DEA or related license.
 DESOXY is also an isomer of 2C-D which makes it a schedule 1 drug in the United States.